Internships & Apprenticeships

 Job Description: Assistant to the Director of Young Filmmakers Program.
 Research (and contact) schools and various organizations through which we can increase public awareness of the YFP.
 Research various organizations through which we can get money/sponsorship for the YFP.
 Brainstorming and putting into practice ways to expand YFP (screenings, increasing publicity for competitions, etc.) Mailings for YFP and Membership.
 Brainstorming ways to expand membership.
 Job Requirements: Intern must be friendly, outgoing, patient, organized, and have an interest in working with kids!

 Job Description: The Office Manager organizes and maintains the Austin Film Festival Office.
 The Office Manager’s interns will be involved in Event Planning and Project Coordination as well as maintaining the day to day activities of the office.
 Job duties entail: Assisting the Office Manager in answering the phones, creating and maintaining databases, creating and responding to email.
 Some other tasks included are assisting with film screenings around Austin, completing out-of-office errands, and getting price quotes for different projects to be completed.
 Job Requirements: Must demonstrate friendliness and have good communication skills.
 Organizational skills and multi-tasking is a must!
 Exemplary phone etiquette required.
-Contact: Kristen Washington, Office Manager
+Contact: Samantha Levine, Office Manager

 Job Description: The Operations Manager plans, assists, organizes and maintains all major Austin Film Festival projects and timelines.
 Duties include project coordination, creating deadline and priorities checklists, calendars and assisting in the implementation of daily tasks.
 Works closely with the Executive Assistant and Director in project planning.